 - Investments fitting the criteria for the \$1m SES allocation for smaller investments will be assessed according to the due diligence requirements for that fund.
-These are generally investments between \$50,000 and \$250,000. - Investments between \$250,000 and \$1m may be evaluated internally, or subject to due diligence by an independent advisor dependent on their complexity. - Investments over \$1m will be subject to enhanced due diligence by an independent advisor.
+These are generally investments between \$50,000 and \$500,000. - Investments between \$500,000 and \$1m may be evaluated internally, or subject to due diligence by an independent advisor dependent on their complexity. - Investments over \$1m will be subject to enhanced due diligence by an independent advisor.

 In all cases, an appropriate level of quantitative and qualitative analysis should be conducted relative to the complexity, liquidity and risk associated with the proposed investment.
+A risk analysis should be reported at the front of the DD report and make mention of risks related to climate change and global epidemics.